andrewliang25/andrewliang25.github.io/source/_posts/Install-Hexo.md

 <!-- more -->

 ## Install Hexo and Initailization
-Install with the cammand below.
+Install with the command below.
 ```
 npm install -g hexo-cli
 ```